Photo by Colin Conces, courtsy of Bemis Center for Contemporary Art, 2016

 Amir's artworks are in the media of video installations and live performances synthesized with scientific experiments in social psychology and neuroscience.
-Her art practice is an exploration of human interactions that examine emotional, social and political aspects of everyday communication between individuals and groups.
+Her art practice examines emotional, social and political aspects of everyday communication between individuals and groups.
 In her research she focuses on methodologies of collaboration between artists and scientists, proposing an innovative practice, in which both parties are equal forces, allowing themselves and each other the liberties to experiment outside their discipline.
-Amir's research and art-science collaborations aim to contribute to social change through finding new solution for societal issues.
+Amir's research and art-science collaborations aim to contribute to social change by finding new solutions for societal issues.

-Her academic research has been published in several academic publications including Nature Communications and Leonardo Journal.
-She is currently working on a book.
+Her academic research has been published in several publications, including Nature Communications and Leonardo Journal.